nihkelle/-Python-Text-Analytics-Media-Analysis-/README.md

 <ins> Interpretation and Communication of Findings: </ins>
 - Built the ability to explain how phrase-level trends relate and differ across datasets (U.S. vs international) and communicate those insights clearly using both printed frequency results and histograms.

-## 🔗 Question 3 – Bigram & Trigram Analysis
+## Bigram & Trigram Analysis
-Question Overview
+Task Overview
 - This section expanded the analysis to include bigrams and trigrams, visualized through histograms for both U.S. and international sources.
 Additionally, stemming and lemmatization techniques were compared to evaluate their impact on text patterns.

 <b> Part 1 - International Media Text Cleaning & Token Extraction </b>